12 Licences and Permits Needed to Open a Food Truck

 How Much Does a Health Permit Cost?

-Fees can vary depending on establishment size and type of permit, like a catering permit, and the jurisdiction
+Fees can vary depending on establishment size and type of permit, like a catering permit, and the local authority

 5. Fire Permit